Wrath of the Gods

-The game also features educational component where the player can view images of Greek art and learn about Greek mythology and history.
+The game also features an educational component where the player can view images of Greek art and learn about Greek mythology and history.

 Reception

-In April 1994 Computer Gaming World said that Wrath of the Gods offered "hours and hours of enjoyment" for fans of Ray Harryhausen's Jason and the Argonauts and others.
-The magazine stated that unlike other multimedia titles it "is interactive enough to play like a game, yet still retains a cinematic feel", with good acting, a "solid story line", and hints for those unfamiliar with Greek myth.
+In April 1994, Computer Gaming World said that Wrath of the Gods offered "hours and hours of enjoyment" for fans of Ray Harryhausen's Jason and the Argonauts and others.
+The magazine stated that, unlike other multimedia titles, it "is interactive enough to play like a game, yet still retains a cinematic feel", with good acting, a "solid story line", and hints for those unfamiliar with Greek myth.
 Despite lacking fast travel, the magazine concluded that "Wrath of the Gods is a fun and educational adventure for both the seasoned and novice player.
 Luminaria has blended a fine mix of hip history, challenging game play, and quality presentation".